by Fiona Flores Watson & Chris Chaplow

 The “soldiers” are equipped with helmets, swords, shields, and even guns – the Christians’ are working weapons, like blunderbusses, which fire real gunpowder, while the Moors have exquisite inlaid, but non-functioning, antique arms made in Morocco.
 Villagers get into hand-to-hand fights, with positions in each fighting group being passed down through families as with hermandades.
 Benamahoma is the only village in western Andalucia which celebrates this type of festival, which takes place on the first weekend in August.

-There is also a pharmacy and two mini-markets.
+There is also a pharmacy and two mini-markets on calle Real.

 "Walking the Mountains of Ronda and Grazalema" by Guy Hunter Watts